nock/nock/README.md

 - record: use recorded nocks, record new nocks

 - lockdown: use recorded nocks, disables all http calls even when not nocked, doesn't record

-# How does it work?

-Nock works by overriding Node's `http.request` function.
-Also, it overrides `http.ClientRequest` too to cover for modules that use it directly.

 # Debugging
 Nock uses debug, so just run with environmental variable DEBUG set to nock.*